 Verification is a process of checking the accuracy of the information submitted on the Free Application for Federal Student Aid (FAFSA).
-During this process, the LMU Financial Aid Office is required to collect certain documents to verify the information reported on the FAFSA is correct.
+During this process, LMU Financial Aid is required to collect certain documents to verify the information reported on the FAFSA is correct.

 If the information submitted for verification conflicts with the information reported on the FAFSA, LMU is obligated to make corrections to the student’s FAFSA before financial aid eligibility can be accurately determined and funds awarded.